 5. Descent 2nd Edition– a regular place on the year end list, i painted the Stewards of the Secret heroes and monsters expansion, and still play the occasional game using the Road to Legend app.
 It has become a Christmas tradition to add something new, and this year brings me the long overdue Manor of Ravens expansion, plus the Belthir lieutenant due to the long awaited new campaign released in December.

 6. Nemesis – a late entry arriving just one month before the year end, but it immediately has become one of my favourite games that I want to keep playing.
 I also painted up the heroes a little more to enhance the already very good sundrop highlights.
-If it had arrived earlier this year it may have challenged for a higher place.
+If it had arrived earlier this year it would have challenged for a higher place.

 7. Thunderstone Quest – a great new addition to the Thunderstone series where i have enjoyed the competitive style play.
 I decided to keep my Advance boxes alongside this as it is still a lovely set I could not let go of.
-New solo and co-operative kickstarter content has been backed on kickstarter this year, so next year will also be exciting for this game.
+New solo and co-operative content has been backed on kickstarter this year, so next year will also be exciting for this game.